yutingwum/si364_Midterm/README.md

 - Have a one:many relationship that works properly built between 2 of your models. ((User - Product))
 - Successfully query data from each of your models (so query at least one column, or all data, from every database table you have a model for). (show_products function)
 - Query data using an .all() method in at least one view function and send the results of that query to a template. (show_products function, show_products.html)

+### Aditional requirements
+- Include an additional model class (to make at least 4 total in the application) with at least 3 columns.
+Save data to it AND query data from it; use the data you query in a view-function, and as a result of querying that data, something should show up in a view.
+(The data itself should show up, OR the result of a request made with the data should show up. (add_review, show_review, show_all_reviews)

+- Write code in your Python file that will allow a user to submit duplicate data to a form, but will not save duplicate data (In add_product function, the user is NOT able to enter the same username and some product if it is already in database.)